timmybytes/bytes-site/README.md

 This is the repository for my personal website/portfolio <https://timmybytes.com>.
 It was built with HTML, SCSS, JavaScript, and some NPM and bash scripts for automating compiling/deployment.

-The site was created to my own tastes as I was (and am) learning to better refine things to my own preferences and best practices.
-As such, it is not a project intended to be maintained broadly, or meant to be forked, so it might break your stuff.
+The site is not a project intended to be maintained broadly, so it might break your stuff!

-Feel free to take anything that's helpful, however!

 ## Screens